grafana/agent/docs/sources/static/configuration/integrations/cadvisor-config.md

   # cAdvisor-specific configuration options
   #

   # Convert container labels and environment variables into labels on prometheus metrics for each container.
 If false, then only metrics exported are container name, first alias, and image name.
+The prometheus labels created have a `container_label_` prefix before the container label name.
+If the container labels contain `.`, it will be replaced with `_` in the labels on prometheus metrics.
   [store_container_labels: <boolean> | default = true]

   # List of container labels to be converted to labels on prometheus metrics for each container. store_container_labels must be set to false for this to take effect.
+The list of labels need to be the exact same labels as you can see on the container.
   allowlisted_container_labels:
     [ - <string> ]